-For general information about the LEDs and LED icons, see Top panel with LEDs, indoor model WAX610 on page 11.
+For general information about the LEDs and LED icons, see Top panel with LEDs on page 13.

-When you connect the access point to a power source and you did not disable the LEDs (see Manage the LEDs on page 174), the LEDs light as described here:
+When you connect the access point to a power source and you did not disable the LEDs (see Manage the LEDs on page 176), the LEDs light as described here:

 - 1. The Power/Cloud LED lights solid amber initially and then blinks amber slowly.
-After about two minutes, the Power/Cloud LED turns either solid green or solid blue, indicating that the startup procedure is complete and the access point is ready: - Solid green.
-The access point functions either as a standalone access point, or as an Insight discovered access point that is not connected to the Insight cloud-based management platform. - Solid blue.
-The access point functions in Insight mode and is connected to the Insight cloud-based management platform. - 2.
-When the startup procedure is complete, verify the following: - The LAN LED lights solid green or solid amber, depending on the speed of the Ethernet link. - If the access point processes Ethernet traffic, the LAN LED blinks green or blue.
+After about two minutes, the Power/Cloud LED turns either solid green or solid blue, indicating that the startup procedure is complete and the access point is ready: - Solid green: The access point functions either as a standalone access point, or as an Insight discovered access point that is not connected to the Insight cloud-based management platform. - Solid blue: The access point functions in Insight mode and is connected to the Insight cloud-based management platform. - 2.
+When the startup procedure is complete, verify the following: - The 2.4 GHz WLAN LED, 5 GHz WLAN LED, and 6 GHz WLAN LED light solid green.

-The 2.4G WLAN LED and 5G WLAN LED light solid green.
 If clients are connected to a radio, the associated WLAN LED lights solid blue.
 If a radio processes traffic, the associated WLAN LED blinks blue.